codyswain/illumio-firewall/README.txt

 --------------------------------------------------------------------------
 While I was happy with my hacked together solution, I noticed that the constructor stores all the rules in RAM, which could potentially be problematic given a large enough rule set.
-A solution would be to use a SQL database and and execute a query each time you want to whether a packet may pass.
+A solution would be to use a SQL database and and execute a query each time you want to check whether a packet may pass.

 When looking online I saw some papers which discussed a Structured Firewall Query Language (SFQL) https://www.cs.utexas.edu/~gouda/FirewallQueries.pdf, which I'd look into more before implementing a